1jour1vin

 Decanter

-“A great Tuscan wine in a user-friendly format!”
+"A great Tuscan wine in a convenient size!"

-"Impressive from the very first whiff, the 2018 Brunello di Montalcino stands out with a captivating burst of exotic spices and crushed ash, giving way to dried black cherries and toasted herbs.
-This wine combines the energy of the vintage with the dark, balsamic-tinged fruit of Montalcino’s southern slopes, while the lively acidity maintains balance throughout the wine and flinty minerality emerges toward the finish.
-The finish is long, savory, and structured, but the tannins are rounder than expected, giving an impression of classicism while also leaving a sensation of appetite that entices the taster to return to the glass for more.
-Easily one of the best wines of the vintage, the 2018 is not to be missed. " (Vinous 2022) - Delivery in a wooden case is available for orders of 1 magnum of this wine (depending on country and selected shipping method)
+"Impressive from the very first whiff, the 2018 Brunello di Montalcino stands out with a captivating burst of exotic spices and crushed ash-like stone, giving way to dried black cherries and toasted herbs.
+This wine combines the energy of the vintage with the dark, balsamic-tinged fruits of Montalcino’s southern slopes, while the lively acidity maintains balance throughout the wine and flinty minerals emerge toward the finish.
+The finish is long, savory, and structured, but the tannins are rounder than expected, giving an impression of classicism while also leaving an appetite-whetting sensation that entices the taster to return to the glass for more.
+Easily one of the best wines of the vintage, the 2018 is not to be missed. ” (Vinous 2022) - Delivery in a wooden crate is available for orders of 1 magnum of this wine (depending on the country and selected shipping method)

-Buy Il Poggione wines at the best price in a private sale!
+Buy Il Poggione wines at the best price through a private sale!

 Starting at €99 on your first order